Enterprise Change Management: Making Change Your Business

 The risk of a project by project approach to change

 Why does this happen?
 Simply put, most project teams do not have the necessary skills and tools to ensure that the people aspects of delivering a project are managed.
-And HR or OD teams are not large enough to be able to provide expert support across the full range of projects within an organization.
+And HR or OD teams are not large enough to be able to provide expert support across the full range of projects within an organisation.

 Enterprise Change Management is a holistic approach to change

-ECM is the term used to describe the discipline and process of deploying change management up, down and across an organization; ensuring it can be applied to each project, and individuals have access to requisite skills to build their own personal change competency.
+ECM is the term used to describe the discipline and process of deploying change management up, down and across an organisation; ensuring it can be applied to each project, and individuals have access to requisite skills to build their own personal change competency.

 ECM is not just about training your staff in change management theory.
 It also encompasses practical skills, processes, systems, culture and leadership: